MohitGoel92/Classification/README.md

 - If we have a more generalised decision boundary, although our Hinge Loss function will be slightly higher due to potential misclassifications, our regularisation term will be much smaller, resulting in a lower overall Cost function.

 **Note:** For the Regulariastion term, its impact can be tweeked by the use of the value of 'C', where the smaller the value of 'C' will mean more regularisation (like inverse lambda).

+**Note:** When comparing Logistic Regression and SVMs, one of the main differences is that the cost function for Logistic Regression decreases to zero, but rarely reaches zero.
+On the other hand, SVMs use the Hinge Loss function as the cost function to penalise misclassification.
+This tends to lead to better accuracy at the cost of having less sensitivity on the predicted probabilities.

 The syntax used with SVM (Linear) is as follows: